 The sheer number of small motorhomes out there can make the process of settling on just one seem pretty overwhelming, but it doesn’t have to be.
 In fact, choosing and buying a small motorhome and, and should, be an enjoyable experience.
 If you make a list of your must-haves and your sort-of-wants, you’ll be able to narrow down your viable choices and then go from there.

-There are a number of important factors to consider when choosing the right small motorhome.
+There are a number of important factors to consider when looking at small motorhomes.
 Some of the most vital features include:

 - number of beds